Stateware/Dav3i/doc/FrontEndArchitecture.md

 **associated data** refers to the stats in the stat reference list that are associated with some head stat.
 These are bundled with the head stat in the parsed stat list (defined in section 2.4.2).

 **lookup table** refers to the table containing CC2, name, and the value of a default selected stat for each region, indexed by CID.

+**no data list** refers to the list of regions that exist on the map, but do not exist in the lookup table.
+This is used to sanitize input to the area selection data, as otherwise our decision algorithm for adding or deleting a node may be interfered with.

 **parsed data** refers to region data parsed to fit the specification of the ASDS node.